 He is a member of the Ministerial Taskforce on Primary Care Workforce in Wales.
 He sat on the Panel commissioned by the Minister of Health and Social Services to review the NHS Workforce in Wales and was a member of the Panel that undertook the Review of Health Professions Education Investment in Wales in 2015, along with the Williams review that has led to the establishment of Health Education and Improvement Wales.
 He was also co-lead of the Review of the appraisal of orphan and ultra-orphan medicines in Wales in 2014.

-He is also a member of the 1000 Lives+ Programme Board and the Management Board of the NICE Collaborating Centre for Cancer and has recently been a member of NICE Programme Development Groups on a range of public health issues.
+He was formerly a member of the Bevan Commission that initiated the notion of Prudent Healthcare in relation to the health system in Wales and of the All Wales Medicines Strategy Group.
+He has also been a member of NICE Programme Development Groups on a range of public health issues.

 He has undertaken commissioned work on the evaluation of programmes and interventions for a range of organisations, including government departments, health and social care authorities and pharmaceutical companies.
 He has authored well over 200 publications and has secured grant income of over £6 million since 2012.